 Data Analysis for Earth System Science

-Instructors: Richard Lammers, Mary Martin, and Cameron Wake
+Instructors: Mary Martin and Cameron Wake

 Analytical and numerical methods used to understand geospatial and time series data sets encountered in Earth system science research.
 Students develop skills in data analysis, primarily through writing and modifying their own computer programs, focused on particular aspects of real data sets.
 Understanding various data types, formats, and projections, and how to handle them, are also covered.
 Prereq: one year calculus, one year chemistry, basic statistics, or permission.